 Fill the cavity with the onion, carrots, celery, lemon, garlic, parsley, thyme, chives, and tarragon.
 With kitchen string, tie together the tips of the turkey legs.

 With a basting brush, baste some of the melted margarine all over the turkey, then season with onion powder, garlic powder, salt, and freshly ground pepper.

 Pour two cups of turkey stock and about ¼ cup of white wine in the bottom of a roasting pan just large enough to hold the turkey.

-Roast until a meat thermometer placed in the thickest part of the thigh registers 175 degrees.
+Roast until a meat thermometer inserted into the thickest part of the thigh registers 175 degrees.